thedavidhk/c3pg/README.md

 ### Project Structure

-When you create a new sandbox, `cpppg` generates the following files:
+When you create a new sandbox, `c3pg` generates the following files:

-- `cpppg.toml`: A unified configuration file for the project.
+- `c3pg.toml`: A unified configuration file for the project.
 This file includes all project settings, such as dependencies, the C++ standard, and Conan/CMake configurations.
 - `main.cpp`: A simple "Hello World" program.
 - `build/` directory: Contains all generated build files, including: